 Decent incense sticks with a fun theme.
 These may be quite attractive for people interested in goth culture or are interested in vampires, whether for historical reasons, or simply for fun.

-I would rate these a 7/10 due to their relatively cheap price.
-They won’t impress you like a fine Japanese incense, but they won’t break your bank like one either.
+These may not impress you like a fine Japanese incense, but they won’t break your bank like one either.
 I consider it to be much better then some other incense brands, such as HEM which are available for roughly the same price.

 New Vampire Blood Incense Sticks